FAQ

 If you are having trouble booking accommodation, please let us know.

-• Attendees joining us from high and middle income countries are asked to pay €90 for the three days.
+• Attendees joining us from high and middle income countries are asked to pay €90 (early bird price) for the three days.
 If you just come for one or two days we ask to pay €40 per day.

 • Ticket fees are based on your country of origin, so please check if you are already entitled to a free ticket before contacting us.

-• The content of the conference may appeal to young Fair Traders aged under 18, but we think young people under the age of 18 may not benefit fully from the content.
+• The content of the conference may appeal to young Fair Traders and campaigners aged under 18, but we think young people under the age of 18 may not benefit fully from the content.

 We would ask that all young people under the age of 18 are always accompanied by an adult.